The best help desk software makes it simple and easy to manage a support platform that can cater for both staff as well as customers.

 This has become an integral part for most businesses these days.
 While ticketing support was previously something customer-facing businesses might focus on, these days the expansive use of IT systems means that internal staff support is often integral, too.
 Therefore help desk and ticketing software platforms have become extremely common.

 The best help desk software will also offer third party integrations with other essential business software platforms, especially CRM software.
 Additionally, the inclusion of analytics makes them invaluable for measuring key performance indicators (KPI's) for helping to improve overall efficiency and productivity.

-The importance of help desk software has all been underlined by the recent pandemic, with larger corporations especially moving their customer support platforms online instead of relying on telephone call centers.
+Help desk software isn't just for ticketing support for staff either, as it can easily be used for front-facing customer support issues.
+This has been underlined by the recent pandemic, with enterprises moving customer support platforms online instead of relying on telephone call centers.

 LiveChat Software | Connect with your customers

 Try Livechat free for 30 days.
 We have the live chat for your business.
 Trusted by nearly 30,000 customers worldwide.
 Start chatting with visitors who need your help.
 Try now for free with no obligation!
 Reports & statistics.
 Easy to use with E-commerce tools.
 Full customization.
 Add Chat on your website within minutes.

 The best help desk software of 2024 in full: